 - For international courses: For logistical reasons, all exams for international CNT applicants will be graded on the day of the CNT course, so these applicants will know if they passed the CNT course that day.

 Failure to Pass: On average, about 90% of all attendees pass the CNT course.
-While most course failures are due to written exam scores, attendees are required to pass both the written and practical exams to pass the course.
-Individuals who fail the either the written or the practical exam must retake the entire course.
-No refunds will be given based on course failure.
-Individuals who wish to schedule a retake should do so tough our online registration system.
+While most course failures are due to written exam scores, attendees are required to pass both the written and practical exams in order to pass the course.
+Individuals who fail either the written or the practical exam must retake the entire course.
+No refunds will be given for failed courses.
+Individuals who wish to schedule a retake should do so through our online registration system.
 For more detailed information about re-registering, click here.

 Foreign Language: Some states may require completion of the CNT course in English; check the state licensing requirements.
 To receive credit for completing the CNT course in English, the course and the written and practical exams must all be taken in English.
 Please note that the preferred written exam language can only be changed by contacting the office at least 3 weeks prior to the course date.

 Late Applications: In order to avoid late fees, which are not refundable, note the application deadline when completing the online registration form.

 NCCAOM CNT Policy: Individuals seeking NCCAOM certification must have completed a CCAOM CNT course within the six years prior to their application date for NCCAOM certification.
 Otherwise, the CNT course must be re-taken, unless the applicant has held a continuous license to practice acupuncture within the last three years before applying to NCCAOM for certification.
 Please contact the NCCAOM for more information about this policy.